ghimire/multi-k8s/readme.md

 - Get and visit the IP: `$ minikube ip`
 - Voila!

-## Storage Class
-This project uses Digital Oean specific storageClass in `k8s/database-persistent-volume-claim.yaml`.
-Modify this to use your provider specific persistent volume.

 ## Cleaning up
 - `$ kubectl delete -f k8s`